applying for University ( 4 year Degree)

 5. Get help paying for college

-- Financial Aid: The first step is to complete the FAFSA and include school codes at least six months before you plan to start classes.
-Then visit Cost & Financial aid to see the rest of the steps you will need to take
+- The first step is to complete the FAFSA and include school codes at least six months before you plan to start classes.

 - Scholarships: Be sure to apply before deadlines.
 Check counseling office for local scholarships.
 Please see the Financial Aid/Scholarship Tab.